Cubic threefolds moduli and the Monster group: The Bimonster as a covering group

-\begin{proposition} Any group ${\hat G}$ satisfying the four properties (G0), (G1), (G2) and (G3) is isomorphic to the Bimonster. \end{proposition} \begin{proof} Conway and Pritchard \cite{cp} consider groups ${\hat G}$ not isomorphic to $\Scal_{17}$ that satisfy (G1) and are minimal for that property (it is their `Axiom').
-Conway and Pritchard then conclude that ${\hat G}$ is a particular quotient $Y_{555}$ of the Coxeter group whose diagram is indeed $Y$-shaped: a central vertex with three legs, each containing five more vertices.
-That this quotient $Y_{555}$ is indeed the Bimonster was subsequently shown by the combined work of Norton \cite{norton} and A.~A.~Ivanov.
+\begin{proposition} Any group ${\hat G}$ satisfying the four properties (G0), (G1), (G2) and (G3) is isomorphic to the Bimonster. \end{proposition} \begin{proof} Conway and Pritchard \cite{cp} consider groups $\hat{G}$ not isomorphic to $\Sfrak_{17}$ that satisfy a weaker form of (G1) and are minimal for that (weaker) property (it is their `Axiom').
+One such group is the Bimonster (see \cite{norton}, Lemma 13 and the paragraph following its proof).
+Conway and Pritchard then show in Theorem 1 of \cite{cp} and the discussion at the end of their paper that $\hat{G}$ must be a quotient of the group $Y_{555}$ as defined by Norton in \cite{norton} (but beware that $Y_{555}$ is defined in various different, but related ways, in \cite{atlas}, \cite{cp}, \cite{cns}, and \cite{norton}).
+Norton's $Y_{555}$ is the quotient by a single particular relation of a simply laced Coxeter group whose diagram is $Y$-shaped: a central vertex with three legs, each containing five more vertices.
+That this $Y_{555}$ is indeed the Bimonster was subsequently shown by the combined work of Ivanov \cite{ivanov:monstergeom} and Norton \cite{norton}.
 This was later simplified by Ivanov in \cite{ivanov}.
-(I thank Leonard Soicher for pointing me to these references.)
+(I thank Leonard Soicher for pointing me to these references and explaining to me how they relate to each other.)